KylePalko/yeezy-cache/README.md

 ## Key

-**Please read this section!**

 Yeezy tries to be as simple as possible to use.
-However, if you cache two functions with the same name **collisions will occur**.
+However, if you cache two functions with the same name and same number and types of arguments **collisions will occur**.
 By default Yeezy uses the name of the function for internal cache indexing.
-Therefore, if you are prone to having two functions named the same it is recommended you use the `key` option to prevent collisions.
+Therefore, if this is a possibility it is required you use the `key` option to prevent collisions.

 ```
 import { cache } from "yeezy-cache"